kilpkonn/msc-thesis/main.typ

 By combining multiple type constructors as well as functions in scope or methods on types, it is possible to produce more complex valid programs.

 == Motivation
 Due to Rusts's expressive type system, programmers might find themselves quite often wrapping the result of some function behind multiple layers of type constructors.
-For example, in the web backend framework `actix-web`#footnote(link("https://actix.rs/")), a typical JSON endpoint function might look something like shown in @motivation-example-1.
+For example, in the web backend framework `actix-web`#cite-footnote("Actix", "2024-04-06", "https://actix.rs/"), a typical JSON endpoint function might look something like shown in @motivation-example-1.
 #figure(
 sourcecode()[
 ```rs